 (ii) You agreeing that these terms and conditions apply to the provision of the services at the New Premises; and

-14.8 Computergate Australia is not responsible for installing, configuring or maintaining any equipment not supplied by Computergate Australia, or additional to your primary modem or modem router.
-Computergate Australia will ensure that you have a working Internet service to the modem and a single machine.
+14.8 Computergate is not responsible for installing, configuring or maintaining any equipment not supplied by Computergate, or additional to your primary modem or modem router.
+Computergate will ensure that you have a working Internet service to the modem and a single machine.

 14.9 You are responsible for the compensation of technicians called to remedy faults where:

 (a) upon arrival, the technician is unable to gain access to the property where the fault is located;